Modern Slavery Statement

 The use of intelligence from professional organisations such as CIPS.

 Additionally, Ideal Heating has invested in a supplier performance management platform which is being rolled out to the entire supply base.
 This tool has a module which uses algorithms to determine the level of ESG risk attributable to individual suppliers dependent on a number of factors including geography, human rights, labour rights and business ethics.

 OUR POLICIES ON SLAVERY AND HUMAN TRAFFICKING

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-We also operate under a number of policies which are available internally with key policies placed on the Company's website.
-No new policies have been introduced during the financial year ending 31 December 2020.
+No new policies relating to these topics have been introduced during the financial year ending 31 December 2022.

 Existing policies and statements listed below are reviewed on a regular basis to ensure compliance with relevant law and ethical responsibilities.

 - Recruitment Policy: the policy outlines the business approach to recruitment, working with recruitment agencies and agency workers and the provision of documentation contingent to offers of employment being made.
 Contracts of employment provide details of how workers can terminate employment and on overtime expectations.

 - Anti-Bribery and Corruption Policy: The policy sets out clear guidance in respect of prevention of bribery and corruption by or involving our workers and includes information on our workers' obligations and potential liabilities.

 - Public Disclosure Policy (Whistleblowing) The policy encourages workers to report any concerns about wrongdoing or dangers internally through the proper channels.
 The Company continues to promote individuals to speak and raise concerns internally and disclose information which the individual believes to illustrate illegal unethical behaviour or other serious malpractice, including any matters relating to modern slavery.